Nowadays, access management systems have become…

 Privileged Access Management is a subset of IAM that renders security through different strategies & technologies to exert control over privileged access & permissions.

-It deals with the authority to on enterprise’s device, network, or application.
+It deals with the authority to on organization’s device, network, or application.

-PAM explicitly focuses on managing access to an enterprise’s critical infrastructure, services, and resources.
+PAM explicitly focuses on managing access to an organization’s critical infrastructure, services, and resources.

 Most PAMs are built on top of IAM, leveraging the benefits of IAM.